Accessibility

 suggestions on how to enter correct information.

-4.1.2 Name, Role, Value The PDFs need checking for accessibility.
-There are instances of tabs created using <ul> on the house listing page but they are not marked up with ARIA controls such as tablist, tab and tabpanel.
+4.1.2 Name, Role, Value There are instances of tabs created using <ul> on the house listing page but they are not marked up with ARIA controls such as tablist, tab and tabpanel.
 The dropdown for Property Search has no ARIA controls and the status change is not alerted to screen readers.
 Links have been used as the basis for an interactive component but the dynamic content that shows is not announced to screen reader users.

 4.1.3 Status Messages Where content is updated dynamically there should be a status message spoken by screen readers to alert to the new content.
 After successfully applying to reset password the page refreshes but the screen reader user is not made aware that the form has submitted correctly.
 They have to read through all the page content before finding out.
 This is also the case for Housing options self-assessment form confirmation page.
 On the local connections form page as a screen reader user after entering “Bram” for “Bramley” into the “start typing a location” screen reader users are not alerted to the options that are appearing.